ozziej/PostRebel/README.md

 }
 ```

+### Importing

+The **⬆️ Import** button in the top menu bar opens the import dialog, which has four tabs:

+#### Postman Collection
+Import a Postman v2.0 or v2.1 collection JSON file.
+All requests, headers, body content, authentication, and pre/post scripts are preserved.

+#### Postman Environment
+Import a Postman environment JSON file.
+Variables and secret flags are preserved.

+#### Curl Command
+Paste a cURL command (e.g. copied from browser DevTools → "Copy as cURL") to create a new request.
+You can name the request and choose which collection to add it to, or create a new one.

+#### OpenAPI / Swagger
+Paste an OpenAPI 3.x or Swagger 2.0 spec (JSON or YAML).
+PostRebel will:
+- Parse all paths and HTTP methods into `ApiRequest` objects
+- Convert `{pathParam}` path parameters to `{{pathParam}}` variable syntax
+- Append required query parameters as `{{paramName}}` placeholders
+- Map security schemes (Bearer, Basic, API Key, OAuth2) to the appropriate auth type
+- Extract request body examples or generate one from the schema
+- If multiple named examples exist for an operation, create one request per example
+- Group operations by their first tag into **collection folders**; untagged operations go to the collection root

+You can import into an existing collection (folders will be merged in) or create a new one named after the spec title.

 ### Request History

 Every time you execute a request, PostRebel records the result (method, resolved URL, status code, response time, and size) in a per-workspace history log.